CIDgravity/deal-filter/README.md

 Go library (types) & JSON Schema representing standard enriched Filecoin Storage and Retrieval deal proposal.

-The Go structs were originally extracted from the [Boost](https://github.com/filecoin-project/boost) project.
+The Go structs were extracted from the [Boost](https://github.com/filecoin-project/boost) project, before adding Go tags to it.

 See [this issue](https://github.com/filecoin-project/boost/issues/609) for some background.